3vot/3vot-cli/readme.md

 ## Features

 ###Upload your apps to the internet
-Upload anything from PDF's and Movies to HTML.
-Angular Apps, Backbone, Bootstrap, Yeoman, Grunt/Gulp.
+Upload anything from PDF's, and simple HTML to Angular, Backbone, Bootstrap, from Yeoman, from Grunt/Gulp.
+Build it your way, publish profesionally.

 ###3VOT Cloud
 HTML, CSS and JS is static. **We do not need an Server**.
-3VOT is the Cloud for the Frontend, apps that live foreever, always available and auto-scalable to millions of visits per seconds.
-Cache, CDN, DNS all working out-of-the-box.
+3VOT is the Cloud for the Frontend, make your app invinsible with one simple command.
+Learn More about 3VOT Cloud

 ###Modular Build System
 There's a better way to write javascript, 3VOT empowers you to build better and more maintenable apps, writting less code and using any NPM Package.
 Learn more here: